ChemotherapyFDA-approvedFirst-line

 Efficacy

-Studies show that gemcitabine can improve overall survival in patients with pancreatic cancer, with a median survival of approximately 5.6 months.
+Studies show that gemcitabine can improve overall survival and response rates in patients with pancreatic cancer, with approximately 20-30% of patients achieving a partial response.

 Side effects